-Once the core has been cut or crushed into the chosen particle size range, 100 specimens are selected.
-The mean specific gravity of the specimens is then determined then they are divided into five equal lots of 20 pieces.
+Once the core has been cut or crushed/sized into the chosen particle size range, 100 specimens are selected and divided into five equal lots.
 Each lot is then broken in an impact device using a range of closely controlled energies.
-A suitable impact device is the JKMRC's drop-weight tester (Napier-Munn et al, 1996), a picture of which is shown in Figure 3.
+A suitable impact device is the JKMRC's drop-weight tester (Napier-Munn et al, 1996), a picture of which is shown in Figure 4.
 After breakage the products are collected and sized on a sieve whose aperture is related to the original particle size.
 The % of undersize from sieving the broken products is plotted against the input energy.
-A typical plot from a test is given in Figure 4 and shows the expected trend of an increasing amount of undersize as the input energy is increased.
+A typical plot from a test is given in Figure 5 and shows the expected trend of an increasing amount of undersize as the input energy is increased.
 The slope of this plot is related to the strength of the rock, a slope with a larger gradient being indicative of a weaker rock.
-The gradient of the slope is used to generate a so-called Dropweight Index (DW_i) which is used in a companion equation for predicting the specific energy of AG and SAG mills.
-Estimates of the JK dropweight test parameters A and b are also obtainable from the test, which enhances its range of usefulness, allowing it to be used for modelling and simulation in association with the comminution circuit simulator JKSimMet.
+The gradient of the slope is used to generate a socalled Drop-weight Index (DWi).
+The DWi has the units of kWh/m, which in turn has the same dimensions as strength and hence it is not surprising that the DWi is correlated with direct strength measurements such as the point load index (see later).

-The high degree of control imposed on both the size of particles and the energies used to break them means that the SMC Test is very precise and is largely free of the repeatability problems which plague tumbling mill rock characterisation tests (Angove and Dunne (1997), Kaya

-(2001)).
-Such tests usually suffer from variations in feed size, which is often not closely controlled, as well as energy input per revolution, which although is often assumed to be constant per mill revolution is often highly variable (Levin, 1989).
+The high degree of control imposed on both the size of particles and the energies used to break them means that the SMC Test is very precise and is largely free of the repeatability problems which plague tumbling mill rock characterisation tests (Angove and Dunne (1997), Kaya (2001)).
+Such tests usually suffer from variations in feed size, which is often not closely controlled, as well as energy input, which although is often assumed to be constant per mill revolution is often highly variable (Levin, 1989).